unicode-org/message-format-wg/spec/README.md

 > the functions for date formatting, number formatting and so on
 > will change their results over time.

+Later specification versions MAY make previously invalid messages valid.

-Updates to this specification MUST NOT introduce message syntax that, when parsed according to earlier versions of this specification, would produce syntax or data model errors.
+Updates to this specification will not introduce message syntax that, when parsed according to earlier versions of this specification, would produce syntax or data model errors.
 Such messages MAY produce errors when formatted